tandesen/my_first_github/Sublime/Readme.md

 README
 ===========================
-I will briefly introduce several tricks I use for `sublime` in this file.
+I will briefly introduce several tricks I use for `sublime`.
 In general, `sublime` is a text editor which is popular among programmers to write codes. `Sublime` is also powerful and fascinating by its conveniency and multiple plug-in modules and packages.
 I use `sublime` to code python from time to time.
 My friends love it because it is easy to open and use.

 In this file, I will mainly introduce `sublime` as a text editor, and use it to write SQL codes and deal with excel files.